Certificates of Insurance, Data Breaches, Unfamiliar Markets Among Exposures for Agents

-“Things are going to get tougher so agents need to pay more attention to it,” Burand warns.
+“Things are going to get tougher, so agents need to pay more attention to it,” Burand warned.
 “Agents need to have better procedures, better education and be more diligent than they may have been in the past.”

 According to Burand, agents are typically given one year to begin using the new forms; those who use the old ones after that year are exposed to claims.
-“The E&O exposure for ignoring it is phenomenal,” says Burand.
+“The E&O exposure for ignoring it is phenomenal,” Burand said.
 “Agents also have a greater exposure depending on which aspect they violate.
 They could be violating copyright law, violating insurance code, and changing the wording on policy forms.”

-“There seems to be a lack of awareness of the exposure and I say that because nine times out of 10 when an agency does online quoting, they don’t have security for these transactions,” says Sally.
-“It’s a great way to do business but agents could be collecting information that is personally identifiable information and there may be no security on their site.”
+“There seems to be a lack of awareness of the exposure, and I say that because nine times out of 10 when an agency does online quoting, they don’t have security for these transactions,” Sally said.
+“It’s a great way to do business, but agents could be collecting information that is personally identifiable information and there may be no security on their site.”

-Many states have laws about how agencies must store personal data, she notes.
+Many states have laws about how agencies must store personal data, she noted.